Ttian18/test666/README.md

   }
   ```
 - **Error Responses**:
-  - `400 Bad Request`: If email, password, or name are invalid.
+  - `400 Bad Request`: If email, password, firstName, or lastName are invalid.
   - `409 Conflict`: If the email is already registered.

 ---